-Jalview was initially developed in 1996 by Michele Clamp, James Cuff, Steve Searle and Geoff Barton at the University of Oxford and then the European Bioinformatics Institute.
-Development of Jalview 2 was made possible with eScience funding from the BBSRC8 in 2004, enabling Andrew Waterhouse and Jim Procter to re-engineer the original program to introduce contemporary developments in bioinformatics and take advantage of the latest web and Java technology.
-Jalview's development has been supported from 2009 by awards from the BBSRC's Tools and Resources fund, and, since 2014, a Wellcome Trust Biomedical Resource grant9.
-In 2010, 2011, and 2012, Jalview benefitted from the Google Summer of Code, when Lauren Lui and Jan Engelhardt introduced new features for handling RNA alignments and secondary structure annotation, in collaboration with Yann Ponty.
-For the full list of contributors, please see the Jalview website.
+2 was made possible with eScience funding from the BBSRC7 in 2004, enabling Andrew Waterhouse and Jim Procter to re-engineer the original program to introduce contemporary developments in bioinformatics and take advantage of the latest web and Java technology.
+Jalview's development has been supported from 2009 onwards by BBSRC funding, and since 2014 by a Wellcome Trust Biomedical Resource grant8.
+In 2010, 2011, and 2012, Jalview benefitted from the Google Summer of Code, when Lauren Lui and Jan Engelhardt introduced new features for handling RNA alignments and secondary structure annotation, in collaboration with Yann Ponty.9